ArcBlock/abtnode-docs/src/introduction/how-to-get-abtnode/index.md

 ## How to get ABT Node?

+Today, there are multiple ways to get ABT Node up and running, Today, you can launch ABT Node on Amazon Web Services, Docker, as well as locally on your device.

-Currently, we can only get ABT Node working for [Linux] and [macOS].
-If you are using another OS like Windows, you can use a virtual machine and make sure your ABT Wallet can access your VM's IP address.
+_*Note, if you are interested in running ABT Node locally on your device, we currently support [Linux] and [macOS].
+If you are using another OS like Windows, we recommend using Windows Subsystem Linux (WSL) or you can use a virtual machine and make sure your ABT Wallet can access your VM's IP address._

+## Setup ABT Node Using Command Linue

 ### Step 1: Install [nvm]